 Corporate Digital Responsibility (CDR) is the organisational policy of assuming responsibility in the age of digital transformation.
 It is a decisive factor in shaping the process of digitalisation for the common good and ensuring it serves the best interests of citizens.

-Our CDR conference will take place on 14 November from 13:00 to 18:00 in Berlin.
-The topic is ‘Fairness in the age of artificial intelligence’ and we are looking forward to welcoming high-profile speakers from politics, business and civil society.
+Our CDR conference will take place on 6 October from 11:00 a.m. to 5:00 p.m. in Berlin.
+The theme is ‘Digital Responsibility for Germany’ and we look forward to welcoming high-profile speakers from politics, business and civil society.

 Taking on responsibility